Attention-Aligned Reasoning for Large Language Models: Experiments

 \subsection{Main Results}

-\textbf{Mathematical Reasoning.} Arithmetic reasoning represents one of the most challenging aspects of LLM reasoning capabilities.
-As shown in \autoref{tab:main}, {\selfanchor} consistently improves accuracy across three arithmetic benchmarks.
-These gains reach over 10\% improvements on GSM8K, over 5\% on AQuA, and up to 8\% on MATH across most models, outperforming all competing methods.
-While PS+ and RE2 also demonstrate potential for enhancing mathematical reasoning performance, our experiments show performance degradation on certain LLMs, suggesting limited generalization capabilities.
+\paragraph{Math Reasoning.} Math reasoning represents one of the most challenging aspects of LLM reasoning capabilities.
+As shown in \autoref{tab:main}, {\selfanchor} consistently improves significant accuracy across three math benchmarks.
+Specifically, it achieves absolute improvements of around 5\% on GSM8K, AQuA and up to 8.4\% on MATH-500 across most models.